8:00 – 9:30 | WEDNESDAY, 9 JULY

 LOCATION: WORLD BIOGAS EXPO, NEC BIRMINGHAM, UNITED KINGDOM (EXACT MEETING ROOM TO BE ANNOUNCED)

-The Farmers Breakfast brings together on-farm AD plant operators, farmers using AD co-products such as biofertilser as well as farmers and landowners interested in developing new AD plants on their land.
+The Farmers Breakfast brings together on-farm AD plant operators, farmers using AD co-products such as biofertiliser as well as farmers and landowners interested in developing new AD plants on their land.

 Investment in nature and climate-smart development is where most countries are focussing their attention as they double down on producing more ambitious nationally determined contributions to the Paris Agreement.